Ferrari Energy Shares Optimism for Composites in the Oil and Gas Market Going Forward

 Mineral and leasehold acquisitions company Ferrari Energy is excited about the future projected growth of composites in the oil and gas market.

-EL SEGUNDO, CA, USA, October 21, 2021 /EINPresswire.com/ -- The COVID-19 pandemic has had a significant impact on composites in the oil and gas market, just as it has on every industry worldwide.
+/EIN News/ -- El Segundo, CA, Oct.
+25, 2021 (GLOBE NEWSWIRE) -- The COVID-19 pandemic has had a significant impact on composites in the oil and gas market, just as it has on every industry worldwide.
 And while 2021 will likely be labeled a year of recovery, Ferrari Energy has high hopes for the years ahead.

 As a recent ResearchAndMarkets.com report points out, composites in the oil and gas market are projected to reach roughly $1.4 billion in the next five years.
 Between now and 2026, the industry is expected to experience a rather impressive 6.5% Compound Annual Growth Rate (CAGR).